 Bank of Ireland announced on October 19 that menopause leave will be available to employees experiencing menopause-related sickness, with psychological or physical symptoms, with up to 10 days of paid leave available.
 Any leave related to menopause will not affect employees’ attendance records.
 All Bank of Ireland people managers and HR teams will receive training to better understand the impact that menopause can have on work, and what supports might be helpful to colleagues affected by menopausal symptoms.

-Bank of Ireland also recently launched an enhanced paternity leave policy, a domestic abuse support policy as well as fertility leave and supports, according to Joanne Healy, Head of Employee Relations at Bank of Ireland.
+Bank of Ireland also recently launched an enhanced paternity leave policy, a domestic abuse support policy as well as fertility leave and support, according to Joanne Healy, Head of Employee Relations at Bank of Ireland.

-AIB and Ulster Bank offer handbooks and advice to managers but no leave, according to the FSU the Independent reports.
+AIB and Ulster Bank offer handbooks and advice to managers but no leave, according to the FSU, the Independent reports.

-“Menopause has long been viewed as strictly a ‘private and personal matter’ shrouded in stigma, but with more women than ever in the workplace employers have a responsibility to consider the difficulties women may experience during menopause,” declared Ms La Combe, although she noted that “some employers have been slow to recognize that special consideration is required for women suffering through menopause in the workplace.”
+“Menopause has long been viewed as strictly a ‘private and personal matter’ shrouded in stigma, but with more women than ever in the workplace employers have a responsibility to consider the difficulties women may experience during menopause,” declared Ms. La Combe, although she noted that “some employers have been slow to recognize that special consideration is required for women suffering through menopause in the workplace.”

-The government of Ireland launched a communications campaign for better care and awareness of menopause to “take out the mistery out of menopause“ during Ireland’s first Menopause awareness week.
+The government of Ireland launched a communications campaign for better care and awareness of menopause to “take out the mystery out of menopause“ during Ireland’s first Menopause awareness week.
 According to the ministry of Health, 82 percent of people agree that menopause is not openly discussed.
 In the meantime, less than 20 percent of women currently experiencing menopause or perimenopause today describe it as a positive experience.

 To support women’s care, six specialist menopause clinics are expected to be open by the end of 2022.
 Three of them are already in service, the menopause clinic at Rotunda Hospital Dublin opened this week, but a fourth one still lacks staff.